mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

 Refer the below screenshot for further details

+ c) Enter the VPC ID: <Enter the VPCID to which the privatelink is created in MongoDB Atlas cluster>

+ d)Do you want to associate a public IP address?
+(Y/n): <default>

+e)Enter a comma-separated list of Amazon EC2 subnets: <enter the public subnets>

- c) Select a load balancer type     : default [application]
+ f) Select a load balancer type     : default [application]

- d) Would you like to enable Spot Fleet requests for this environment? (y/N): default [N]
+ g) Would you like to enable Spot Fleet requests for this environment? (y/N): default [N]

  ![](https://github.com/Babusrinivasan76/ebintegrationwithatlas/blob/main/images/16.EBcreateasampleapp17.png)

- e.
+ h.
 Ensure the successful creation of the environment.
 It will take minimum 10mins to create the environment.
 The Health Status will be severe.

  <img width="863" alt="image" src="https://user-images.githubusercontent.com/101570105/202484018-6c2acd15-e09f-48a0-a59d-435069a32fb8.png">

- f.
+ i.
 Update the configuration parameters for Loadbalancer in the below sequence (only)

   a. update the Processes - deafult : Change the port to 8000